structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_registration.md

 Registration and abstract submission will occur in two stages:

-•	Until the 15th of March 2026, for STRiVE members - [see here how to become member](https://structuralvariantsstn.github.io/committee/)
+•	STAGE 1: Until the 15th of March 2026, for STRiVE members - [see here how to become member](https://structuralvariantsstn.github.io/committee/)

-•	From the 16th of March until the 7th of April 2026, for everyone else
+•	STAGE 2: From the 16th of March until the 7th of April 2026, for everyone else

 <b>A limited number of places and talks are available.
 Registration and talks are granted on a first-come, first-served basis.</b>